-The City’s ultimate goal is to clean snow from every street from curb to curb.
-In order to complete this task, the 100 lane miles must be travelled from 2 to 4 times to properly clear streets.
-In addition, the average cul de sac takes 15-20 minutes to properly clear.
+In order to clear the entire city, the 100 lane miles must be traveled from 2 to 4 times to properly clear streets.
+In addition, the average cul-de-sac takes 15-20 minutes to properly clear.
 To complete these tasks, the city maintains a fleet of two large vehicle plows and five pick-up truck plows.
 The large vehicle plows are assigned the principal duty of opening and clearing the primary and secondary routes, with the five smaller vehicles responsible for residential streets and intersections.

 Depending upon the type and amount of snow expected, the snow policy is designed to remain flexible enough to allow the most efficient use of staff time and equipment.
 The City’s first priority is to open the city maintained primary arterial streets for emergency vehicle access and other vehicle access.
-Once this process is completed, then these streets will be cleared of snow while also beginning to open the secondary routes.
-The secondary routes will be the next priority, with opening each for all vehicle access the goal.
-Once all primary and secondary routes are opened, the residential streets will be opened.
+The secondary routes will be the next priority, including all remaining arterials, selected collectors, bus routes, and streets around schools.
+Once all primary and secondary routes are opened, all other collectors and selected "hot spots" will be opened.
+Finally, all remaining residential and local streets will be cleared.

 To assist in this process, it is advisable to avoid parking on city streets.
 Any parked cars will delay the process, and can become snow and iced into those locations.
 In addition to delays due to parked cars, it is required to return to previously cleared streets where homeowners plow or blow the snow from their driveway and sidewalks into the street.
 This situation often results in obstructed streets, and significant delays to complete snow removal.